How to cite this paper

 section is about architecture; it illustrates the interplay between components and

 briefly describes the architecture of the editors that XFGen generates.
-The main part of
+The main part

-the paper is a tour of principles that we have used with XFGen; we cover editing of data
+the paper is a tour of principles that we have used with XFGen; we cover editing of

 values, editing of non-recursive structures and editing of mixed content.
-After that, we
+After that,

 have sections about implementation and related work, before we conclude.
 For further